GDGVIT/gdginfo-backend/README.md

 ### Ways to run

-*	Regular mode: run this if you do not want a caching layer in your application.
+*	**Regular mode**: run this if you do not want a caching layer in your application.
 Will drastically increase response time but save the cost of having a caching service

 ```
-python3 api_server.py
+python api_server.py
 ```

-* Caching mode: run this if you want a caching layer in your application.
+* **Caching mode**: run this if you want a caching layer in your application.
 Will drastically decrease response latency.

 ```
-python3 api_server.py --with-cache
+python api_server.py --with-cache
 ```
 <br/>

 ## How it works

-*Algorithm*: It uses github api and fetches the information about members, all the repositories in that organization, members contribution in those repository.
+**Algorithm**: It uses github api and fetches the information about members, all the repositories in that organization, members contribution in those repository.
 The application scrolls through all the repositories that belong to this organization. and using that it calculates contribution a particular individual based on his contribution to that repository.